-I made some improvements to the design of my ventilator rim (a.k.a. a ventilation eke).
-It’s still cheap and easy to make and should do a fine job at improving the ventilation of any Langstroth hive.
+I made some improvements to the design of my ventilation rim (also known as a ventilation eke; also known as a vent box; also known as a whole bunch of other things because beekeepers are the worst for settling on a single name for one thing).
+It’s still cheap and easy to make and should do a fine job at improving the ventilation of any Langstroth-type hive.
 First, I cut four pieces of wood for the front, back and sides of the rim.
 Here’s a shot of the side pieces:

 Here’s a shot of the front and back pieces:

-Note all the measurements are written on the wood — in both Metric and Imperial.
-The red line on the wood indicates how far the telescoping top cover will hang down over the rim.
-The ventilation holes are subsequently drilled below that line.
-I happen to have a 1.5-inch drill bit, but 2-inch-wide holes would probably work too; even 1-inch-wide holes (though you might want to drill up to four holes in the sides if they’re that small).
-Notice that the holes are drilled at an angle to minimize the chances of sideways rain from getting in.
-Here’s a straight on close up of one of the holes that sort of illustrates the angle of the hole (the hole from the outside is angled up so rain is less likely to drip down into the hive):
+All the measurements are written on the wood — in both Metric and Imperial.
+The red line on the wood indicates how far a typical telescoping top cover will hang down over the rim.
+The ventilation holes are subsequently drilled below that line so the telescoping cover doesn’t block the holes.
+I happen to have a 1.5-inch drill bit, but 2-inch-wide holes would probably work too; even 1-inch-wide holes.

-Behind each hole, I stapled on some screen or mesh.
+I stapled on some screen or mesh behind each hole.
 I don’t know the size of the holes in the screen.
-It doesn’t matter as long as wind can blow through and predator insects like wasps can’t get in.
+I assume it doesn’t matter as long as wind can blow through and predatory insects like wasps can’t get in.

 So I took those pieces of wood and stuck them together with 2-inch-long brass screws, pre-drilling the holes first with a thin drill bit.
-You could probably use a hammer and nails, too, if you know how to swing a hammer.
+I probably could have used a hammer and nails instead if I knew how to swing a hammer without hitting my thumb.
 Note that the front and back pieces go between the side pieces.